 WPH members of each committee (excluding the Executive Committee) will decide on their lead person as the main contact person for other ECZM diplomates and residents to use.
 Each committee will confirm their lead person at the annual WPH specialty meeting.
-As of 18 May 2024, these people are:
+A list of committee leads can be found in Appendix 2.